-Activated Carbon is made from carbonaceous source materials such as coconuts, coal and wood which is later refined by highly advanced technology.
-The main component used to create it is any natural product with a high carbon content.
-It is produced to achieve a large internal surface which makes it ideal for adsorption and can be combined with certain chemicals in order to enhance its properties.
+Activated Carbon is made from carbonaceous source materials such as coconuts, coal, and wood which are later refined by highly advanced technology.
+The main component used to create it is any natural product with high carbon content.
+It is produced to achieve a large internal surface that makes it ideal for adsorption and can be combined with certain chemicals to enhance its properties.

-The activated carbon are usually used in compressed air and gas purification to remove hydrocarbons from the air.
-The large charcoal beds adsorb these gases and retain them as they rapidly decay, the solids are trapped in the charcoal particles while the filtered air passes through.
+Activated Carbon is usually used in compressed air and gas purification to remove hydrocarbons from the air.
+The large charcoal beds adsorb these gases and retain them as they rapidly decay.
+The solids are trapped in the charcoal particles while the filtered air passes through.

-It is used to purify solutions of organic molecules containing unwanted impurities.
-Large scale chemical and pharmaceutical processes uses filtration over the carbon as well for the same purpose.
-The carbon is mixed with the solution then filtered off or with the filter
+Activated Carbon is used to purify solutions of organic molecules containing unwanted impurities.
+Large scale chemical and pharmaceutical processes use filtration over the carbon as well for the same purpose.
+The carbon is mixed with the solution then filtered off or with the filter.